Case Study

 Naturally, budgetary determinations play a large role in how those various teams are able to spin up and manage their workloads.
 Mux houses a business operations team that centralizes and analyzes their cloud cost data across the multicloud environment, which means that they need a single source of truth to ensure that they have the full view of their overall cloud spend.

 However, when it came to optimizing that spend, Mux Co-Founder and Head of Technology Adam Brown needed additional assistance.
-The team was purchasing Committed Use Discounts for their GCP workloads and Reserved Instances on AWS, but struggling to manage their usage over terms of the commitments.
+The team was Reserved Instances on AWS, but struggling to manage their usage over terms of the commitments.
 There were occasions when the team decided to change machine types and had to go through the painful process of converting or selling the outdated reservations, or optimizing backend software and subsequently lowering their compute consumption, thus negating the need for the full capacity that they had purchased.

 The time and expertise that would have been required for a fully optimized commitment strategy was too much for the growing company to manage on their own.
 This led to ad-hoc commitment purchases that failed to provide significant savings, while still draining the team of valuable time that could otherwise be spent improving their technology.

-By enabling Flexsave on both their Google Cloud and AWS environments, Mux is now able to enjoy the full benefit of 1-year CUD and Savings Plan discounts, leading to significant cost savings since Q1 2022.
-The product works alongside the small amount of 3-year commitments that the company still has (thus maximizing their savings) and has eliminated the need for any new commitment purchases.
+By working with DoiT on both their AWS and GCP environments, Mux is now able to enjoy the full benefit of Savings Plan and CUD discounts, leading to significant cost savings since Q1 2022.
+This approach works alongside the small amount of 3-year commitments that the company still has (thus maximizing their savings) and has eliminated the need for any new commitment purchases.

 “We don’t have to worry about perfectly optimizing long-term commitments or ensuring that we fully utilize those commitments.”

-In addition to Flexsave, the aggregate view and analytics provided by the DoiT console is the primary source of information for Mux’s technology and business operations teams.
+In addition to this approach, the aggregate view and analytics provided by the DoiT Console is the primary source of information for Mux’s technology and business operations teams.
 “The data from DoiT is really our key entry point into cloud spend,” says Brown.
-“We’re using the DoiT API to ingest all of our data from both cloud providers in order to fully understand the spend across cloud providers, as well as how Flexsave is applying it.”
+“We’re using the DoiT API to ingest all of our data from both cloud providers in order to fully understand the spend across cloud providers, as well as how our new approach is applied to our workloads.”

 The result